Difference between EJB and Spring

-- The main difference between EJB vs Spring is that EJB is a specification of Java EE whereas Spring is a framework or an implementation.
+- EJB vs Spring’s main difference is that EJB is a specification of Java EE, whereas Spring is a framework or an implementation.

 - The EJB framework separates the business logic from the low-level details so that the developer can concentrate on the business requirement.
-Unlike legacy systems that use a large number of SQL queries, EJB architecture does not use the SQL queries directly, instead, it uses a model-view-controller design pattern where queries are wrapped inside the EJB container so that data can be assessed through EJB’s.
+Unlike legacy systems that use many SQL queries, EJB architecture does not use the SQL queries directly; instead, it uses a model-view-controller design pattern where queries are wrapped inside the EJB container that data can be assessed through EJB’s.

-- At the center of the application there lies an EJB container that manages a set of enterprise beans.
-This bean is responsible to manage the connection with the backend database systems, typically a relational database.
-As you know in the Spring framework this is taken care of by the Data Access or the Integration module.
+- At the center of the application, an EJB container manages a set of enterprise beans.
+This bean is responsible for managing the connection with the backend database systems, typically a relational database.
+As you know, in the Spring framework, this is taken care of by the Data Access or the Integration module.

-- In EJB, the middle tier i.e. the enterprise beans act as a wrapper over various systems such as the relational database.
-There are two types of enterprise beans i.e. entity and session beans.
+- In EJB, the middle tier, i.e. the enterprise beans, act as a wrapper over various systems such as the relational database.
+There are two types of enterprise beans, i.e. entity and session beans.
 On a high level, session beans represent activity and entity bean represents entities of the application.
-An entity bean is a persistent object stored in a storage system such as the database.
-On the contrary Spring, the framework uses a web container for session management.
+An entity bean is a persistent object stored in a storage system such as a database.
+On the contrary, Spring, the framework, uses a web container for session management.

 - Spring framework has about 20 modules and offers various features.
 These modules are logically grouped into Data Access/ Integration, Web, AOP, Aspects, Instrumentation, Core container, and test.